gggeek/yet-another-waf-core/README.md

 A php library for building Web API Firewalls - and other assorted http proxies.

-Primary finished-product targets are forward proxies for filtering the requests and responses of calls to HTTP APIs to only allow what you want to expose.
+Primary finished-product targets are forward proxies for filtering the requests and responses of calls to HTTP APIs to only let through what you want to expose.

 Example use-cases:
 - reducing the surface of an API, eg. only allowing READ requests or access to specific URLs
 - removing sensitive data from an API responses
 - adding/modifying/removing http headers
 - tracing of requests and responses
-- rate limiting (not implemented yet, but should be implementable with existing components from other packages)
+- rate limiting (not implemented, but should be implementable with existing components from other packages)
-- caching (not implemented yet, but should be implementable with existing components from other packages)
+- caching (not implemented, but should be implementable with existing components from other packages)

 ## Work In Progress

+### Working

+- Support for Listening on http and on unix sockets
+- Matching requests and responses based on htp headers, request/response body and most other HTTP fields
+- End-to-end testing of all implemented features using Apache, FrankenPHP, Nginx: locally via a container-based test environment and Continuous Integration on every push to GitHub

+### In scope (to be implemented)

+Main missing features:
+- Matching request/response bodies using jsonpath/css/xpath expressions
+- Filtering (modification of requests/responses)
+- "restart the processing chain" as possible action for matching rules
+- HTTPS support
+- Documentation

-See the [Roadmap](Roadmap.md) for features not yet implemented
+See the [Roadmap](Roadmap.md) for a detailed list of features not yet implemented.

+### Out of scope

 Not in scope (yet?):
 - a GUI